-Do have the fire installed in accordance with the installation instructions.
+Do have the fire installed in accordance with the installer guide.

-Do provide a minimum clearance of 750mm from the base of the fireplace opening to any shelf made of wood or other combustible material where the shelf is not more than 150mm deep.
-For a shelf deeper than 150mm, add 12.5mm to the clearance for every 25mm of additional shelf depth (See figure 1).
+Do provide the minimum height from the base of the fireplace opening to the underside of any shelf made from wood or other combustible materials as detailed below:

+- For a shelf up to 150mm deep: Minimum height = 700mm. - For a shelf deeper than 150mm: 700mm + 12.5mm for every 25mm depth over 150mm (See Figure 1).

-Do always use a fireguard complying with BS 8423 for the protection of young children, pet animals, the elderly or infirm.
+Do always use a fireguard complying with BS 8423 for the protection of young children, the elderly or infirm.

-Do wait three minutes before attempting to relight if the fire is switched off or the flames are extinguished for any reason.
-(Your fire is fitted with a safety device that will automatically shut off the gas supply to the fire, if for any reason, the flame goes out).
+Do wait three minutes before attempting to relight if the fire is switched off or the flames are extinguished for any reason (Your fire is fitted with a safety device that will automatically shut off the gas supply to the fire, if for any reason, the flame goes out).
 Do get advice about the suitability of any wall covering near your fire.
 Soft wall coverings (e.g. embossed vinyl, etc.) which have a raised pattern are easily affected by heat.
 They may, therefore, scorch or become discoloured when close to a heating appliance.
 Please bear this in mind whenever you are considering redecorating.
-Do provide a minimum side clearance as detailed in figure 1.
+Do provide a minimum side clearance as detailed in figure 2.
 Please bear this in mind if ever you are altering the room.